eellak/gsoc2018-librecust/README.md

 2. Merge current document with external elements: By the end of the project, for every external document a bookmark is provided to give access to external element positions to future developers that attempt to implement this functionality.
 Complete merging requires canvas writing to external document elements (e.g. `png`, `pdf`...) in order for page numbering to be included.
 The exported document can be a pdf including all documents referenced in the main editing one.
 3. Page Numbering add-on: Add further functionality to page numbering add on (even/odd pages numbered).
 The LIbreOffice API already includes functions that lead to such additions.
 4. Completely open source template management software.
-5. Solution for distribution of AutoTexts among workstations of same departments.
+5. Solution for distribution of AutoTexts among workstations of same departments (replacing proprietary/outdated management software in such services).
 6. Automatic extraction of AutoText elements from a huge number of documents for each public service.
 7. Packaging for multiple other distributions